Set the export options for a predefined export area using the Export Options panel.

-Use hex colors—when selected, colors in the exported file are expressed as RGB Hex values (therefore reducing file size but less human-readable).
-If this option is off, colors are exported as standard RGB values.
+Use hex colours—when selected, colours in the exported file are expressed as RGB Hex values (therefore reducing file size but less human-readable).
+If this option is off, colours are exported as standard RGB values.

 Flatten transforms—when selected, transformed objects are 'fixed' in the exported file.
 This allows for the file to be viewed more accurately across applications.
 If this option is off, objects remain dynamically transformed to allow for more flexible editing.

 Use tile patterns—when selected, rasterised areas may be converted to a vector shape with a filled bitmap to give smoother, sharper edges.
 However, this might not be supported by some apps.
 If this option is off, objects will exist as singular elements within the exported file.

 Set viewBox—when selected, the exported file includes coordinates and dimensions which define the view box of the image.
 If this option is off, no view box data is included in the exported file.
 The export area is used to define the view box.

 Add line breaks—when selected, the code in the exported file will be optimized for human viewing and reading.
 If this option is off, the image will be exported with code on a single line which will make the file size significantly smaller.

 Postscript level—sets the version of the exported postscript file.
 Select from the pop-up menu.